HCL-TECH-SOFTWARE/leap-doc/9.3.6/da_labeling_saved_values_in_forms.md

-# Changing the Saved Value of a form item {#labelingsavedvaluesinforms .task}
+# Changing the saved value of a form item {#labelingsavedvaluesinforms .task}

 You can add “Saved Value” labels for any form items that have a constant value so they reflect different data during export.